kindanon/Fortnite2AfkTool/README.md

 # fortnite_afk_tool
-simple python script to afk grind on fortnite
+python script to afk grind on fortnite

-DONT EXPECT THIS CODE TO WORK

-Fortnite must be run fullscreen a 1080p monitor if you have multiple monitors, then fortnite must be on the left-most one
+need to check rgb values, they should match with the green drop icon